junhengl/junhengl.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Junheng Li, I am a Postdoctoral Research Associate at Caltech [AMBER Lab](http://www.bipedalrobotics.com/), supervised by Professor Aaron Ames.
 I received PhD in Mechanical Engineering from the University of Southern California in 2025, where I work with Professor [Quan Nguyen](https://viterbi.usc.edu/directory/faculty/Nguyen/Quan) at the [Dynamic Robotics and Control Laboratory](https://sites.usc.edu/quann/).
-My research focuses on dynamic control of humanoid robots in locomotion and manipulation (loco-manipulation) through hierarchical optimization-based control strategies such as Model Predictive Control (MPC), Whole-body Control (WBC), and Trajectory Optimization (TO).
+My research focuses on the intersection of hierarchical optimization, learning-based control, and mechatronics of humanoid robots to achieve dynamic locomotion and manipulation (loco-manipulation) behaviors.

 [My CV](https://junhengl.github.io/files/JunhengCV.pdf)